mchav/dataframe/docs/haskell_for_data_analysis.md

 6     | Sunday    | 26      | 15
 ```

 This function automatcally names columns with numbers 0 to n.
-This is generally bad practice (everything must havea descriptive name) but is useful for an initial entry where the columns are unknown/have no name.
+This is generally bad practice (everything must have a descriptive name) but is useful for an initial entry where the columns are unknown/have no name.

 ### Getting the data from a file

-We can also get data froma CSV file using the `readCsv` function.
+Most times you encouter data it is in a file (or spread amon)

 ```haskell
 ghci> df <- D.readCsv "./data/housing.csv"